 Leather saddles, unlike most plastic saddles, are repairable.
 Leather saddles can break in three main ways:

-Simon Firth, at your service!
+Simon Firth of Transport Cycles, at your service!

 Brooks will extend a warranty to 10 years if a saddle is registered on its Web site.
 Aaron's Bicycle Repair in Seattle also offers leather-saddle repair.
 Brooks stocks and supplies replacement parts; repair of old saddles is still entirely possible, because the basic design of Brooks saddles has remained the same for decades.
 Repair of other brands depends on parts availability.
 Contact information on repair sites is at the end of this article.

 A common repair is for a broken rail.
 A bicycle collector or museum may wish to replace the leather when restoring an antique bicycle.
 And two saddles with different broken parts can be combined to make one good saddle.